isbeorn/nina.docs/docs/advanced/autofocus.md

 If both camera and focuser are properly connected, the "Start Autofocus" button will be available, and clicking it will launch the routine, as described in [the introduction section](#nina-autofocus).

 * Start autofocus as part of an imaging sequence (at start, after a certain number of frames, after a user-defined time, after worsening of HFR, etc.).
-This can be configured from the Sequence tab, and is described in more details in the relevant [Sequence Section](../tabs/sequence.md)
+This can be configured from the sequence tab, and is described in more details in the relevant [Sequence Section](../tabs/sequencer.md)

 ## Advanced Options